dotnet/runtime/docs/coreclr/building/viewing-jit-dumps.md

 ## Setting up our environment

-The first thing we want to do is setup the .NET Core app we want to dump.
+The first thing to do is setup the .NET Core app we want to dump.
 Here are the steps to do this, if you don't have one ready:

 * Perform a release build of the CoreCLR repo by passing `release` to the build command.
 You don't need to build tests, so you can pass `skiptests` to the build command to make it faster.
-Note: the release build can be skipped, but in order to see optimized in the core library it is needed.
+Note: the release build can be skipped, but in order to see optimized code of the core library it is needed.
 * Perform a debug build of the CoreCLR repo.
 Tests aren't needed as in the release build, so you can pass `skiptests` to the build command.
 Note: the debug build is necessary, so that the JIT recognizes the configuration knobs.
-* Install the [.NET CLI 2.1 preview](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/dogfooding.md), which we'll use to compile/publish our app.
+* Install the (latest) [.NET CLI](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/dogfooding.md), which we'll use to compile/publish our app.
 * `cd` to where you want your app to be placed, and run `dotnet new console`.
 * Modify your `csproj` file so that it contains a RID (runtime ID) corresponding to the OS you're using in the `<RuntimeIdentifier>` tag.
 For example, for Windows 10 x64 machine, the project file is: